localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 We stopped using different ports for HTTP and HTTPS in 2019, so the names were not accurate.
 It was also a lot of similar sounding configuration to configure these two bind addresses.

-With LocalStack 2.0 we introduced `GATEWAY_LISTEN` as an alternative, which allowed multiple listen addresses to be specified in a single configuration variable.
+With LocalStack 2.0, we introduced `GATEWAY_LISTEN` as an alternative, which allowed multiple listen addresses to be specified in a single configuration variable.
 This meant more flexibility for our users, and a simpler configuration.
 Multiple bind addresses could be configured with a single variable.
-With this change, we reduced the number of required configuration variables down to 1.
+With this change, we reduced the number of required configuration variables down to one.

 For example, the following configuration: